-As your students work to create their pony bead pattern and watch it get melted down, they’re learning about irreversible change and what happens when you take a solid item and place it under high heat.
+As your students work to create their bead pattern and watch it get melted down, they’re learning about irreversible change and what happens when you take a solid item and place it under high heat.

 Safety note: Make sure you provide close supervision when using beads for this craft for preschoolers.
 As you know some tend to put beads up their mouth, in their ears and even up their nose.